trambarhq/relaks-starwars-example/README.md

     }
 ```

 As soon as the user clicks on a link, he'll see the basic information.
 The variable `homeworld`, `films`, `species`, `vehicles`, and `starships` are all `undefined` initially.
 We can render the correct number of list items but not the actual text.
-Placeholders are still better than an empty space so we do that.
+Placeholders are still better than an empty space.
 And as the necessary objects are fetched, we call `render()` to display more and more information.
 Until we finally we have everything.

 Data requests are ordered pragmatically.
 We know that the film list is likely the first piece of information a visitor seeks.
 We also know that the list is more likely to be fully cached.
-That's why it's fetched first.
-Conversely, we know
-the list of starships is at the bottom of the page, where it might not be visible initially.
+So we fetch it first.
+Conversely, we know the list of starships sits at the bottom of the page, where it won't be visible initially.
 We can therefore fetch it last.

 The minimum percentage given to `fetchMultiple()` is another trick used to improve perceived responsiveness.
 It tells `DjangoDataSource` that we wish to receive a partial result-set immediately if 60% of the items requested can be found in the cache.
 That allows us to show a list that's largely complete instead of a blank.
 When the full result-set finally arrives, `DjangoDataSource` will emit a `change` event.
 Subsequent rerendering then fills in the gaps.

 ## Next step

 Well, that's it!
 This example is fairly crude.
 It doesn't show all information available through swapi.co.
-The lack of browser history integration is extremely annoying--the back button doesn't work as one expects.
+The back button doesn't work as one expects.
 In the [follow up example](https://github.com/trambarhq/relaks-starwars-example-sequel), we'll develop it into something that better resembles a production web-site.